Cross-cultural counseling

 We know what it’s like to separate from your home countries and loved ones.

-We know what it’s like to the outsider.
+We know what it’s like to an outsider.

 We know what it's like to only have bad options to choose from or have no choice at all!